zejiran/backend-simple-buyers-platform/README.md

 ## Used Technologies

 - Language: Go.
-- Database: $NAME (It was Dgraph.
+- Database: MySQL (It was Dgraph.
 After trying to use it for a while and can't get a good result, I have decided to use a different database.
 I would try to use it on this project when more documentation about Dgraph release).
 - API Router: ```chi```.